O957/O957/README.md

 The constituent folders of this repository are:

-* `decisions`: Files that contain considerations on decisions that the author is interested in making and the decisions themselves.
-The author enjoys standardizing elements of life that are repeated frequently and the process of writing these decisions files has aided with this.
-Most of the decisions concern the author's programming practices.
+* `protocols`: Files that contain considerations on protocols that the author is interested in following.
+The author enjoys standardizing elements of life that are repeated frequently and the process of writing these protocol files has aided with this.
+Most of the protocols concern the author's programming practices.
 * `examples`: External examples for reference of actions or decisions that the author is considering doing or making, respectively.
 * `notes`: Notes that the author has taken and wishes to display publicly.
 These notes will oftentimes coincide with different resources stored in `./resources`.
 * `profile`: Images, including artwork and those the author has taken, that the author is using, has used, or intends to use, at some point, on his main README profile.